 More Tips for Attracting Backyard Hawks

 Attracting hawks is difficult, but it is not impossible.
-If hawks are in the neighborhood but haven't yet made an appearance in the backyard, there are several steps birders can take to invite these birds to visit.
+If hawks are in the neighborhood but haven't yet made an appearance in the yard, there are several steps birders can take to invite these birds to visit.

 - Keep the yard quiet so raptors are not disturbed.
 These are patient birds that will lie in wait for their prey, and they need a suitably quiet, bird-friendly place to wait.